Funeral planning checklist

 • Work out a budget

-These are some of the most common funeral expenses and their average costs:
+Below, we’ve listed out some of the most common funeral expenses, along with their average costs:

 With pre-paid funeral plans becoming more popular, the person who’s died may have paid for everything already.
 Sometimes these plans include some decisions about the service they wanted.
 You can speak to the funeral provider to make the arrangements.